mm-422/Projects--Legacy-App-Reverse-Engineering/README.md

 - Auxiliary Tools
     - HxD for editing hex.
     - PE-bear for quick string searches.
-    - Detect-It-Easy for app properties.<br>
+    - Detect-It-Easy for app property inspection.<br>
 - _All testing was performed in a controlled Windows 10 22H2 VM._<br><br>

 ###  ֎ My Takeaways
 - Most if not all client-side validation is "doomed" with modern analysis and debugging tools.
-- Reverse engineering should be about understanding behavior and intent first.
+- Reverse engineering should focus on understanding behavior and intent first.
 - Clear documentation helps tremendously with prolonged debugging sessions.
 - Design oversights and security mistakes seen in a 20-year old app can still be seen today.<br><br>